hbahk/TAOtutorials/README.md

 * **For Linux (or Window) users**, please refer to the official documentation:
 [Installing the software](https://sextractor.readthedocs.io/en/latest/Installing.html)
 (or maybe you can find some easier way to install SExtractor with some package manergers...
-If you find out, then let me know...)
+If you find out, then please let me know...)

 * **For Mac users**, using Homebrew is easiest way, I suppose.